 Monofilament Fishing Line

-Mono is the most common line for bass fishing for a few reasons.
+Monofilament line is the most common fishing line for bass fishing for a few reasons.
 First, it’s usually the best for finesse style fishing, which is a lightweight fishing style used to catch smaller fish with a sharper bite.
 (AKA bass)

 If you decide to go with monofilament, you’ll have the best fishing line for bass spinning reels.
 When you combine it with a spinning reel, you have a great lightweight fishing rig that works well for finesse fishing.